yagebin79386/chatbot-smart-home/README.md

 # Chatbot-Smart-Home
-Create a chatbot to automatically collect the basic info and specific requirement from clients for creating a smart home solution, the chatbot can also help with general Q&A around this topic
+Create a chatbot to automatically consult the user over setting up their smart home system.
+Based on the dempgraphic and preference questions for user the chatbot will help to create a smart home solution inlcuding the necessary smart devices as well the estimated purchase cost and installation complexity and ecological score.

 ##1.
 Convert the Decision Tree into Training Data
-1.1 Firsty construct a clear decision tree based on scenarios for each smart system.
+1.1 Firsty construct a survey logic (decision tree) based on use scenarios for each smart system.
-Here below are the scenarios for different smart systems:
+Here below are the scenarios and the composed interactive python script for different smart systems:

 Smart lighting system:
 1 Sleep/Wake-Up